Food hygiene inspections

-We have produced lots of guidance for different types of businesses.
-There is also guidance on producing HACCP systems.
-See Food Hygiene and Safety Guidance.
+See Food Hygiene and Safety Guidance we produce, there is lots of guidance for different types of businesses and also guidance on producing HACCP systems.

-The Food Standards Agency also provides a wide range of advice for food businesses, including the Safer Food, Better Business (SFBB) packs.
+See the Food Standards Agency website, which also provides a wide range of advice for food businesses, including the Safer Food, Better Business (SFBB) packs.

 There are a number of SFBB packs available that are designed to meet the specific needs of different food businesses:

 - restaurants and takeaways serving Chinese or Indian, Pakistani, Bangladeshi and Sri Lankan cuisines